BV Kakkilaya Inspired Oration – 2025

 BV Kakkilaya Inspired Oration – 2024

 BV Kakkilaya Inspired Oration – 2024, titled Split in the CPI- Causes and Consequences, was delivered by Com.
-Anil Rajimwale, an outstanding Marxist theoretician, member of the National Council of CPI, Secretary of Central Party Education Department and General Secretary of All India Progressive Forum (AIPF), on Sunday, September 29, 2023 at 10am at Bishop Jathanna Auditorium, near Sahodaya, Balmatta, Mangaluru.
-It was well attended by intellectuals, academics, writers, and the leaders and members of both the PI and CPM.
+Anil Rajimwale, an outstanding Marxist theoretician, member of the National Council of CPI, Secretary of Central Party Education Department and General Secretary of All India Progressive Forum (AIPF), on Sunday, September 29, 2024 at 10am at Bishop Jathanna Auditorium, near Sahodaya, Balmatta, Mangaluru.
+It was well attended by intellectuals, academics, writers, and the leaders and members of both the CPI and CPM.
 The oration was organised under the aegis of Hosatu Monthly, Bangalore, MS Krishnan Trust, Bangalore, and Samadarshi Vedike, Mangalore.

 The annual BV Kakkilaya Inspired Orations are being organised since 2013 as a tribute to the life and work of Sri BV Kakkilaya (1919-2012), and to promote alternative thought and approach to the problems of the suffering masses of our country.